Chapter 10 Spatial Estimation

 library(rgdal)

-filename <- readOGR(dsn="data/10",layer="Block_basa_area")
+<- readOGR(dsn="data/10",layer="Block_basa_area") filename

 ## OGR data source with driver: ESRI Shapefile